 While surgery may be needed to fix a torn tendon, in many cases people with a torn tendon can still function normally.
 Symptoms can be relieved using the same treatments that are used to treat tendonitis.
 Tears at the level of the elbow more often require operative repair.

-Some people may opt for non-surgical treatment of a tear of the long head tendon.
-However, surgery may be a choice for those who continue to experience symptoms after non-surgical treatments and have a cosmetic “Popeye” bicep muscle.
+Surgery may be a choice for those who continue to experience symptoms after non-surgical treatments and have a cosmetic “Popeye” bicep muscle.

 Surgery to reattach a long head tendon is quite safe, with few complications.
 It can return nearly all of your arm strength and function, and a re-tearing of the repaired tendon is uncommon.
 If you decide to have surgery, you will need to do flexibility and strengthening exercises to rehabilitate your shoulder.
 This can last for several months.